Audi RS performance models are going plug-in hybrid, perhaps with 50 miles electric range

 More Audi PHEVs coming soon - September 2020

-For Audi, plug-in hybrids make sense and fill in the gaps in its plug-in lineup not yet covered by fully electric vehicles.
+For Audi, plug-in hybrids make sense and fill in the gaps in its plug-in lineup not yet covered by its fully electric vehicles—already including the E-Tron SUV and E-Tron Sportback, and soon to include the Q4 SUV and Sportback, plus the E-Tron GT performance EV.

 It’s also commanding some impressive demographics for its Q5 PHEV.
 Buyers of that model have a higher income and are more college-educated than buyers of the conventional Q5 models—and they skew more male.
 In short, it’s people who want a known product but with a green boost.